Broughton Amateur Football Club to hold 75th anniversary dinner at Ashton and Lea Golf Club in Preston

 This year sees Broughton Amateurs Football Club reach its 75th anniversary and, to mark this incredible milestone, they will be holding a celebration dinner.

-The dinner, which will be held on Friday, May 20 at Ashton and Lea Golf Club in Preston, will pay tribute to the club’s first 75 years in football and will include a presentation for this season’s honours including Players-of-the Year.The day will also include a golf competition for those wishing to play.
+The dinner will be held on Friday, May 20 at Ashton and Lea Golf Club in Preston and will pay tribute to the club’s first 75 years in football including a presentation for this season’s honours including Players-of-the Year.The day will also include a golf competition for those wishing to play.

 Former player turned Chorley councillor Alan Whittaker said that the event was “looking quite good already with tickets being sold to several ex-players keen to attend”.